salex/Assessable/test/dummy/README.md

 The Dummy Application inside the engine demonstrate usage of the engine in a simulated environment.
 The basic model is

-* Assessing model(s) (simulated in the Stage model)
+* Assessing model(s) (different model behaviors simulated in the Stage model)
 * Assessors - belongs to Assessing (polymorphic), has many AssessorSections, has many Scores through AssessorSections
 * AssessorSection - belongs to Assessor, has many Scores - links to AssessableAssessment
-* Assessed - has many scores (simulated in the User model)
+* Assessed - has many scores (different user roles simulated in the User model)
 * Scores - belongs to Assessed (polymorphic), belongs to AssessorSection.

 The polymorphic approach is not needed, but allows Scores and Assessors be on one place, but separated by the polymorphic type.
 If you only have one assessed model and one assessing model, you just replace the polymorphic relations.

 The AssessorSection model stores the entire published AssessableAssessment object.
-This so the creation of the object in not created each time someone is assessed.
+This so the creation of the object in not needed each time someone is assessed.
 This also allows versioning of the assessment to take care problems described above where changes are needed.
 If changes are made to the assessment, you can either:

 * replace the published version with the new version, and re-score all the scores if necessary
 * archive the section and clone the new version to a new section and manage the difference through evaluation.

-The Dummy Application has links on the home page that demonstrates using Assessable to administer:
+The Dummy Application has links on the home page and in the Users list that demonstrates using Assessable to administer:

 * An on-line type application process
 * An anonymous type survey